Skip to main content

 Reveal is a powerful viewport management feature that provides a bird's-eye view of your code or text.
 It automatically divides your viewport horizontally to show all relevant selections simultaneously, eliminating the need for scrolling (unless selections exceed the viewport height).

-There are 3 kinds of Reveal:
+There are 3 kinds of Reveals:

-1. ÷ Selection (Reveal selections)
+÷ Selection (Reveal Selections)

 Reveal Selections dynamically creates viewports based on the selections of the current selection mode.
 This is particularly powerful for non-contiguous (secondary) selections created through Search, LSP Diagnostics, Git Hunks, and other multi-selection modes.